top of page

 Back in the studio — making space for drawing this summer.

 It’s not about rendering something “correctly.”
-The value is in staying with the process — looking, responding, adjusting, and allowing for repetition, layering, and interruption.
+The value lies in staying with the process — looking, responding, adjusting, and allowing for repetition, layering, and interruption.
 Over time, those marks become their own record of thought and attention.

 Black and white gestural drawing with arrows, created as a performance score and abstract floor plan of a factory wrapping machine for Ghost in the Machine (Hidden Door 2025).